Judaism as a matriarchy

 Around 450 BC Jewish society was at the brink of being wiped out.
 The Persian Emperor Cyrus the Great allowed Jews to return to Israel and commissioned the Jewish temple to be rebuilt.
 People already living in Israel opposed their return as well as the building of the temple.
 A political struggle unfolded.
 After seven decades the Ezra and Nehemiah succeeded in rebuilding the temple.
 Judaism as a monotheist religion and the identity of Israel as a nation began to take shape.
 In this era the Torah was written.
 It was compiled from existing tales and writings, some of them as old as five centuries.3

-There is little archaeological evidence supporting the account of events in the Torah from before the kingdoms of Judah and Israel.
-The editors of the Torah may have used sources such as Mesopotamian myths, royal archives and oral traditions to forward their agenda, which was to preserve Jewish identity around a common religion, history and cultural heritage.
+Archaeological evidence doesn’t support the account of events in the Torah from before the kingdoms of Judah and Israel.
+The writers of the Torah used sources such as Mesopotamian myths, royal archives and oral traditions, and rewrote them to forward their agenda, which was to preserve Jewish identity around a common religion, history and cultural heritage.
 The biblical scholar Jacob Wright claims that the stories about Abraham, Isaac, Moses and David may have been based on legends from different local communities connected into a historical narrative to promote a sense of single nation.3

-The absence of archaeological evidence for many of the stories in the Torah can be an issue when looking for potential avatars of God.
-A question that might arise is how could God exist while having played a role in tales that never happened?
+The absence of archaeological evidence can be an issue when looking for potential avatars of God.
+A question that might arise is how could God have played roles in tales that never happened?
 If this universe is a virtual reality running a script then the contents of the Torah can be the way our creators meant them to be.
-The potential avatars could have emerged because of some consideration of the editors of the Torah.
+The possible avatars could have emerged because of some consideration of the editors of the Torah.